Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 By utilizing free online resources, you can get a better understanding of what coders do and the skills they need to thrive.
 Self-learning can also help you build a great foundation of skills to build off of through formal education.
 In fact, this is a typical journey for many successful software developers.

-While self-learning can indeed play an important role in a coder’s journey, you’ll likely need to pursue some type of formal education in order to develop a well-rounded skillset and land a role within the field.
+While self-learning can indeed play an important role in a coder’s journey, you’ll likely need to pursue some type of formal education in order to land a role within the field.

 Being part of a community only bolsters the coding bootcamp benefits we’ve already covered.